Samuel Waumsley

 2. Building understanding around symptoms and challenges.

-3. Subsequent sessions work to familiarise ourselves with this dynamic understanding of the issues at play.
+3. Subsequent sessions aim to familiarise ourselves with this dynamic understanding of the issues at play.

-4. Continued focus on day to day life contemplatively and around ways to shift outcomes positively.
+4. Continued focus on day to day life contemplatively and around ways to shift outcomes positively and meaningfully.

-- Anxiety: Threat appraisal.
+- Anxiety: Threat appraisal related feeling.
 Is associated with the fight, flight, freeze or friendly reflex.
-Sometimes anxiety can relate to external or deep internal tensions we feel.
+Sometimes anxiety seems to reflect external or internal tensions we feel.
 Anxiety can be a feeling of unease; of self-consciousness, of being threatened, or stressed.

 - Panic attack: Heightened intense anxiety.
 Panic disorder includes symptoms like sudden increased heart rate, feeling faint, sweating, panic and a feeling of impending doom, racing thoughts and shallow breathing.
-Often in panic attack arguably psychological factors impact the physiological, and demand to be heard, and assuaged.
+Often in panic attack arguably psychological factors impact the physiological, and demand to be heard.